anooruddh/devops/k8s-readme.md

 		charts: This is an optional directory that may contain sub-charts .helmignore: This is where we can define patterns to ignore when packaging (similar in concept to .gitignore)

+### Creating Template

+If we see inside the template directory, we'll notice that few templates for common Kubernetes resources have already been created for us:

+		hello-world /
+		  templates /
+		    deployment.yaml
+		    service.yaml
+		    ingress.yaml

+we'll create a deployment and service to expose that deployment

+Let's edit the file deployment.yaml inside the templates directory to look like:

+		apiVersion: apps/v1
+		kind: Deployment
+		metadata:
+		  name: {{ include "hello-world.fullname" . }}
+		  labels:
+		    app.kubernetes.io/name: {{ include "hello-world.name" . }}
+		    helm.sh/chart: {{ include "hello-world.chart" . }}
+		    app.kubernetes.io/instance: {{ .Release.Name }}
+		    app.kubernetes.io/managed-by: {{ .Release.Service }}
+		spec:
+		  replicas: {{ .Values.replicaCount }}
+		  selector:
+		    matchLabels:
+		      app.kubernetes.io/name: {{ include "hello-world.name" . }}
+		      app.kubernetes.io/instance: {{ .Release.Name }}
+		  template:
+		    metadata:
+		      labels:
+			app.kubernetes.io/name: {{ include "hello-world.name" . }}
+			app.kubernetes.io/instance: {{ .Release.Name }}
+		    spec:
+		      containers:
+			- name: {{ .Chart.Name }}
+			  image: "{{ .Values.image.repository }}:{{ .Values.image.tag }}"
+			  imagePullPolicy: {{ .Values.image.pullPolicy }}
+			  ports:
+			    - name: http
+			      containerPort: 8080
+			      protocol: TCP

+Similarly, let's edit the file service.yaml to look like:

+		apiVersion: v1
+		kind: Service
+		metadata:
+		  name: {{ include "hello-world.fullname" . }}
+		  labels:
+		    app.kubernetes.io/name: {{ include "hello-world.name" . }}
+		    helm.sh/chart: {{ include "hello-world.chart" . }}
+		    app.kubernetes.io/instance: {{ .Release.Name }}
+		    app.kubernetes.io/managed-by: {{ .Release.Service }}
+		spec:
+		  type: {{ .Values.service.type }}
+		  ports:
+		    - port: {{ .Values.service.port }}
+		      targetPort: http
+		      protocol: TCP
+		      name: http
+		  selector:
+		    app.kubernetes.io/name: {{ include "hello-world.name" . }}
+		    app.kubernetes.io/instance: {{ .Release.Name }}

+Now, with our knowledge of Kubernetes, these template files look quite familiar except for some oddities.
+Note the liberal usage of text within double parentheses {{}}.
+This is what is called a template directive.

+Helm makes use of the Go template language and extends that to something called Helm template language.
+During the evaluation, every file inside the template directory is submitted to the template rendering engine.
+This is where the template directive injects actual values into the templates.

+### Providing Values

+We can use the file values.yaml in our chart to pass values to the template rendering engine through the Built-in Object Values.
+Let's modify the values.yaml to look like:

+		replicaCount: 1
+		image:
+		  repository: "hello-world"
+		  tag: "1.0"
+		  pullPolicy: IfNotPresent
+		service:
+		  type: NodePort
+		  port: 80

+### Helm Lint ( helm test)

+Firstly, this is a simple command that takes the path to a chart and runs a battery of tests to ensure that the chart is well-formed:

+		helm lint ./hello-world
+		==> Linting ./hello-world
+		1 chart(s) linted, no failures

+The output displays the result of the linting with issues that it identifies.

+### Helm Template

+Also, we've this command to render the template locally for quick feedback:

+		helm template ./hello-world
+		---
+		# Source: hello-world/templates/service.yaml
+		apiVersion: v1
+		kind: Service
+		metadata:
+		  name: release-name-hello-world
+		  labels:
+		    app.kubernetes.io/name: hello-world
+		    helm.sh/chart: hello-world-0.1.0
+		    app.kubernetes.io/instance: release-name
+		    app.kubernetes.io/managed-by: Tiller
+		spec:
+		  type: NodePort
+		  ports:
+		    - port: 80
+		      targetPort: http
+		      protocol: TCP
+		      name: http
+		  selector:
+		    app.kubernetes.io/name: hello-world
+		    app.kubernetes.io/instance: release-name

+		---
+		# Source: hello-world/templates/deployment.yaml
+		apiVersion: apps/v1
+		kind: Deployment
+		metadata:
+		  name: release-name-hello-world
+		  labels:
+		    app.kubernetes.io/name: hello-world
+		    helm.sh/chart: hello-world-0.1.0
+		    app.kubernetes.io/instance: release-name
+		    app.kubernetes.io/managed-by: Tiller
+		spec:
+		  replicas: 1
+		  selector:
+		    matchLabels:
+		      app.kubernetes.io/name: hello-world
+		      app.kubernetes.io/instance: release-name
+		  template:
+		    metadata:
+		      labels:
+			app.kubernetes.io/name: hello-world
+			app.kubernetes.io/instance: release-name
+		    spec:
+		      containers:
+			- name: hello-world
+			  image: "hello-world:1.0"
+			  imagePullPolicy: IfNotPresent
+			  ports:
+			    - name: http
+			      containerPort: 8080
+			      protocol: TCP

+### Helm Instal

+Once we've verified the chart to be fine, finally, we can run this command to install the chart into the Kubernetes cluster:

+		helm install --name hello-world ./hello-world
+		NAME:   hello-world
+		LAST DEPLOYED: Mon Feb 25 15:29:59 2019
+		NAMESPACE: default
+		STATUS: DEPLOYED

+		RESOURCES:
+		==> v1/Service
+		NAME         TYPE      CLUSTER-IP     EXTERNAL-IP  PORT(S)       AGE
+		hello-world  NodePort  10.110.63.169  <none>       80:30439/TCP  1s

+		==> v1/Deployment
+		NAME         DESIRED  CURRENT  UP-TO-DATE  AVAILABLE  AGE
+		hello-world  1        0        0           0          1s

+		==> v1/Pod(related)
+		NAME                          READY  STATUS   RESTARTS  AGE
+		hello-world-7758b9cdf8-cs798  0/1    Pending  0         0s

+### Helm Get

+Now, we would like to see which charts are installed as what release.
+This command lets us query the named releases:

+		helm ls --all
+		NAME            REVISION        UPDATED                         STATUS          CHART               APP VERSION NAMESPACE hello-world     1               Mon Feb 25 15:29:59 2019        DEPLOYED        hello-world-0.1.0   1.0         default

+There are several sub-commands available for this command to get the extended information.
+These include All, Hooks, Manifest, Notes, and Values.

+### Helm Upgrade

+What if we've modified our chart and need to install the updated version?
+This command helps us to upgrade a release to a specified or current version of the chart or configuration:

+		helm upgrade hello-world ./hello-world
+		Release "hello-world" has been upgraded.
+Happy Helming!
+		LAST DEPLOYED: Mon Feb 25 15:36:04 2019
+		NAMESPACE: default
+		STATUS: DEPLOYED

+		RESOURCES:
+		==> v1/Service
+		NAME         TYPE      CLUSTER-IP     EXTERNAL-IP  PORT(S)       AGE
+		hello-world  NodePort  10.110.63.169  <none>       80:30439/TCP  6m5s

+		==> v1/Deployment
+		NAME         DESIRED  CURRENT  UP-TO-DATE  AVAILABLE  AGE
+		hello-world  1        1        1           1          6m5s

+		==> v1/Pod(related)
+		NAME                          READY  STATUS   RESTARTS  AGE
+		hello-world-7758b9cdf8-cs798  1/1    Running  0         6m4s

+### Helm Rollback

+It can always happen that a release went wrong and needs to be taken back.
+This is the command to roll back a release to the previous versions:

+		helm rollback hello-world 1
+		Rollback was a success!
+Happy Helming!

+We can specify a specific version to roll back to or leave this argument black, in which case it rolls back to the previous version.

+### Helm Uninstall

+Although less likely, we may want to uninstall a release completely.
+We can use this command to uninstall a release from Kubernetes:

+		helm uninstall hello-world
+		release "hello-world" deleted

+It removes all of the resources associated with the last release of the chart and the release history.

+#Distributing Charts